 Riyadh Art Brings Tuwaiq Sculptures to New Public Locations Across the City

 Riyadh, Saudi Arabia, December 10, 2025 – Riyadh Art announces the installation of fourteen sculptures from Tuwaiq Sculpture across key sites in Riyadh.
-Seven sculptures are installed at ROSHN Front and three in SEDRAhosted by ROSHN Group, andwhile four others are positioned along Sports Boulevard, with additional sites to be announced at a later stage.
+Seven sculptures are installed at ROSHN Front and three in SEDRA, hosted by ROSHN Group, while four others are positioned along Sports Boulevard, with additional sites to be announced at a later stage.
 This initiative reinforces Riyadh Art’s mission to expand public access to art and integrate creative expression into the daily life of the city.
 The selected locations reflect the diversity of Riyadh’s neighborhoods and public environments, ranging from a high-footfall commercial and entertainment hub, to a residential community, to one of the city’s major recreational corridors.
 Each site offers a distinct context for the artworks and an opportunity for meaningful public engagement.
 The sculptures are on display as of December 10, 2025.

 “These installations reflect our vision of integrating creativity into the rhythm of the city, enriching public life and inspiring a deeper connection between people and places,” said Architect Khalid Al-Hazzani, Vice President of Riyadh Life Sector at The Royal Commission for Riyadh City (RCRC).
 “The locations provide ideal settings for the sculptures, supporting our shared vision of a culturally enriched public realm.”
-In line with ROSHN Group’s commitment to promoting enhanced quality of life, t ROSHN Front, the selected works explore ideas of transformation, community, and curiosity.
+In line with ROSHN Group’s commitment to promoting enhanced quality of life, at ROSHN Front, the selected works explore ideas of transformation, community, and curiosity.
 In SEDRA, the sculptures complement the area’s natural and architectural character.
 The artworks at Sports Boulevard echo themes of movement, balance, and well-being, aligning with the district’s recreational environment.

 These new installations form part of Riyadh Art’s expanding public art collection and contribute to the growing network of permanent sculptures created through Tuwaiq Sculpture.
 With these fourteen additions, the program now has forty-nine sculptures permanently installed across the city, including the thirty-five artworks located at the King Abdulaziz Historical Center.
 Together, these works strengthen Riyadh’s cultural landscape and support the city’s ongoing development as a destination where public art enhances the experience of residents and visitors.